-Sunspots can be a stubborn skin issue that make you feel self-conscious.
+Sunspots can be a stubborn skin issue that makes you feel self-conscious.
 Luckily, with the right makeup techniques, you can easily conceal them and flaunt flawless-looking skin.
 From prepping your skin to selecting the right makeup products and even bonus tips for long-lasting coverage – I’ve got you covered.
 Say goodbye to sunspots and hello to your best skin yet!

 What Are Sunspots?